froboy/yusaopeny_docs/content/en/docs/user-documentation/content-types/blog-post.md

 * **Image**: Displays above your description and inside a Photo Card.
 Not required.
 Uses the [media browser and image field.](https://community.openymca.org/t/video-tutorials-for-images-and-documents/738)

-* **Description**: [Using the Open Y text editor](https://community.openymca.org/t/introduction-text-editor-open-y-user-docs/643), you can enter anything from a brief summary to the entire body of your text.
+* **Description**: [Using the Y USA Open Y text editor](https://community.openymca.org/t/introduction-text-editor-open-y-user-docs/643), you can enter anything from a brief summary to the entire body of your text.
   ![carnation--landing-page__blog-posts--color-card--green|590x500, 50%](upload://zhby7Do2LGR6ZscauU8bVJdUB8h.png) ![lily--landing-page__blog-posts--color-card--green|434x500, 50%](upload://48cFIYzzKbvW4UQushKjT8etmSS.png)